Bigizi/Milestone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank all my coding partners, morning session team and stand up call team for the support.
+> My appreciations and thanks go to Cindy Shin for designing this project and I would like to thank all my coding partners, morning session team and stand up call team for the support.